Back-action supercurrent diodes

 {\textbf{Introduction}} \\ Control of dissipationless transport is a core challenge for superconducting electronics and it is at the heart of several applications including both classical~\cite{lik91} and quantum~\cite{cla08} computation.
 The flow of dissipationless current relies on macroscopic quantum coherence and exploits the phase difference between spatially separated superconducting condensates.
 The resulting supercurrent cannot exceed a critical amplitude, $I_c$, above which the superconductor turns into the normal state.
 In analogy with the semiconducting counterpart, the superconducting diode effect refers to dissipationless current flowing in one direction $(+)$ while the current is driven by dissipative carriers in the opposite direction $(-)$, thereby leading to asymmetric amplitudes of the critical currents $I_c^+ \neq |I_c^-|$.

-The discovery and design of quantum materials and platforms suitable for nonreciprocal superconducting transport have been developed around the fundamental requirement of realizing the lack of inversion and time-reversal symmetries~\cite{and20,wu22,jeo22,bau22,baur22}.
-This condition is, for instance, realized in systems that are naturally equipped with symmetry-breaking crystalline potentials and magnetic interactions, as with noncentrosymmetric or magnetic materials~\cite{Narita2022,tra23,lin22} and related heterostructures~\cite{nad23}.
-Alternatively, several implementations exploit external magnetic fields~\cite{Edelstein95,wak17,and20} leading to symmetry-breaking configurations, which yield nonreciprocal superconducting transport.
-Hence, the current paradigm for superconducting diodes either relies on internal mechanisms~\cite{dai22,he22,Ilic22}, or on suitably designed external sources to break time and spatial symmetry~\cite{sur22,hou23,sun23}.
+The discovery and design of quantum materials and platforms suitable for nonreciprocal superconducting transport have been developed around the fundamental requirement of realizing the lack of inversion and time-reversal symmetries~\cite{and20,wu22,jeo22,bau22,baur22,pal22}.
+This condition is, for instance, realized in systems that are naturally equipped with symmetry-breaking crystalline potentials and magnetic interactions, as with noncentrosymmetric or magnetic materials~\cite{and20, wu22, tra23, gol22, gut23, Narita2022,tra23,lin22} and related heterostructures~\cite{nad23}.
+Alternatively, several implementations exploit external magnetic fields~\cite{Edelstein95,wak17,and20,Yuan22,Lyu2021} leading to symmetry-breaking configurations, which yield nonreciprocal superconducting transport.
+Hence, the current paradigm for superconducting diodes either relies on internal mechanisms~\cite{dai22,he22,Ilic22,Scammell_2022}, or on suitably designed external sources to break time and spatial symmetry~\cite{sur22,hou23,sun23,fuk24}.

-Here, we propose a completely new paradigm within nonreciprocal superconducting transport that arises from the back-action of the supercurrent with itself in a fully symmetric superconducting wire.
+We propose a general mechanism to achieve nonreciprocal superconducting transport that arises from the back-action of the supercurrent on a reciprocal weak link.
+Differently from self-field back-action mechanisms~\cite{kras97,gol22}, our scheme for supercurrent rectification is magnetic field-free.
 The idea of exploiting a back-action mechanism not linked to internal or external sources of symmetry breaking aims at a general design principle suitable for several superconducting platforms.

 We demonstrate how to achieve a back-action on the supercurrent amplitude via an applied gate voltage to a superconducting weak link.
-This self-induced effect provides a fundamental path to rectify the supercurrent, thereby leading to a superconducting diode effect with tunable and high rectification efficiency.
+This self-induced effect provides a fundamental path to rectify the supercurrent, thereby leading to a tunable and high-rectification efficiency.
 The back-action of the supercurrent on the effective gate voltage relies on a control resistor in series with the Josephson element.
 The gate voltage modifies the supercurrent, which in turn alters the effective gate voltage experienced by the weak link, thereby realizing a retroaction.
-Our findings set out a general paradigm for the design of all-electrical and magnetic field-free supercurrent diodes.\\
+Our findings set out a general paradigm for the design of all-electrical and magnetic field-free supercurrent rectifiers.\\